Orzee777/ProjectH/README.md

 ## Finished Features:

-*There are no game-ready features ready for release*
+*There are no game-ready features ready for release.*